 - At the termination of the employee.

-The system computes exemption based on the four factors which the minimum exemption amount considers.
+The system computes exemption based on the four factors that the minimum exemption amount considers.
 The following are the factors:

 - Leave Encashment amount;